rikosintie/Ubuntu4NetworkEngineers/docs/SSH.md

 When building a configuration template for a deployment you should remove as many legacy ciphers as possible.
 As the US CISA pushes for more secure IT infrastructure you will find more customers running security scans after you deploy.
 It's better to pass a security scan than have to answer questions about why your refresh failed a basic security audit.

 Since SSH is almost 30 years old there are a lot of ciphers available.
 But of course, many are no longer secure.
+IoT manufactures and Network devices typically have a lot of ancient ciphers.
+Episode 209 of the [2.5 Admins](https://2.5admins.com/2-5-admins-209/) podcast titled: Faulty Defaults is worth listening to if any of this is new to you.

 Asking which ciphers are secure is like asking "Is Mac better than Windows?".
 But here are some general guidelines:

 - Don't use any encryption with CBC in the name.
 For example aes128-cbc.
 The CBC means `cipher block chaining` and PCI will fail you if it finds it.
 - Do use encryption with CTR in the name.
 For example aes256-ctr.